Theoretical Studies of Sub-THz Active Split-Ring Resonators for Near-Field Imaging: Split-Ring Resonator (SRR) Analysis

 \section{Split-Ring Resonator (SRR) Analysis}

 The resonator used in this work is a broadside-coupled SRR equipped with a positive feedback circuit, i.e., $-g_m$, collectively referred to as an ASRR, which serves as a single pixel in the imaging array.
-The $-g_m$ block can be switched on and off to alternate between low-Q, $Q_{OFF}$, and high-Q, $Q_{ON}$, resonance modes, a feature essential to array functionality.
+As shown in Fig. \ref{fig:il_asrr_res_curves}(\subref{fig:asrr}), the $-g_m$ block can be switched on and off to alternate between low-$Q$, $Q_{OFF}$, and high-$Q$, $Q_{ON}$, resonance modes, a feature essential to array functionality.

 In this section, the effects of $-g_m$ are set aside, and they will be reintroduced into our analyses in Section \ref{sec_asrr}.
 An SRR consists of two concentric rings with a gap opening on each ring.
+For understanding SRR EM behavior, the reader is referred to \cite{marques_physrevb2002}.
 There are multiple design choices for coupling the rings to each other and the placement of the gap on each ring.
-In applications where the resonators must be as compact as possible, besides increasing the resonance frequency, these choices make a significant difference.
+In imaging applications where the resonators must be as compact as possible, these layout choices, besides increasing the resonance frequency, can significantly reduce the resonator dimensions and thus increase the imaging resolution.
 In \cite{rmarques_srr_tant2003}, two possible coupling modes of the rings, namely edge coupling and broadside coupling, were studied.
 While both of these coupling modes can be easily implemented on chip, broadside coupling is preferred as it takes advantage of parallel plate capacitances between the two rings, which can be significantly higher compared to the parallel plate and fringing capacitance of the edge-coupled rings, as shown in Fig. \ref{fig:srr_ec_bc}(a).

 In broadside-coupled resonators, the magnetic coupling is maximized for rings of the same size.
 At the lowest resonance frequency, the resonance currents must circulate in both rings in phase for the constructive summation of the magnetic fluxes and thus maximum inductance.
 In this mode, the positions of the gaps with respect to each other determine the extent to which the parallel plate capacitors between the rings contribute to the resonance.
 This is shown in Fig. \ref{fig:srr_ec_bc}(b), where $\theta$ denotes the relative angular position of the two gaps. $\theta=0^\circ$ means the gaps are aligned (symmetric), and $\theta=180^\circ$ means the gaps are on the opposite sides of the rings (anti-symmetric).
 In the symmetric case, the distributed parallel plate capacitors see no voltage difference across them and, therefore, do not affect the resonance.
 On the other hand, in the anti-symmetric case, a voltage difference exists between the distributed parallel plate capacitors, which increases the parasitic capacitance of the resonator and, in turn, reduces the resonance frequency.
 Fig. \ref{fig:srr_ec_bc}(c) shows the HFSS EM simulation results of two broadside-coupled resonators while sweeping $\theta$ from symmetric to anti-symmetric.
 The lowest unloaded resonance frequency for each $\theta$ is measured, which confirms that the anti-symmetric case achieves the lowest resonance frequency and is thus most suitable for the imaging applications.